IsaacAndela/focus-manager/README.md

 This function should be used when closing a modal dialog.

-## LicenSe
+## License

-Focus Manager is licenSed onder the ISC licenSe.
-See [the licenSe file](LICENSE) for details.
+Focus Manager is licensed onder the ISC license.
+See [the license file](LICENSE) for details.